-Examples of medicines used for preventing migraines include certain antidepressants, cardiovascular drugs, anti-seizure medicines, botox injections including leaf and root extracts of the butterbur and feverfew plants.
-Supplements (Riboflavin, Magnesium, Ginkgolide B, Coq10, Omega 3) have shown to benefit migraine sufferers.
+Examples of medicines used for preventing migraines include certain antidepressants, cardiovascular drugs, anti-seizure medicines, and botox injections including leaf and root extracts of the butterbur and feverfew plants.
+Supplements (Riboflavin, Magnesium, Ginkgolide B, Coq10, Omega-3) have been shown to benefit migraine sufferers.

 Some of the other helpful methods include:

-The SNRA molecule, delivered in small doses has also shown to be fast-acting for providing migraine relief.
+Homeopathy: The SNRA molecule, delivered in small doses has also been shown to be fast-acting in providing migraine relief.

-Lavender oil has been found to be one of the best for migraine pain management.
+Essential Oils: Lavender oil is one of the best for migraine pain management.